-The Bush Administration has altered the role of arms control in U.S. national security policy.
-The President and many in his Administration question the degree to which arms control negotiations and formal treaties can enhance U.S. security objectives.
-For example, the President has argued that the United States did not need formal treaties to reduce or restrain its strategic nuclear forces, and, therefore, initially intended to reduce U.S. nuclear forces without requiring Russia to do the same.
-The Administration only incorporated these reductions into a formal Treaty after Russia insisted on such a document.
-Similarly, some in the Administration have noted that some formal, multilateral arms control regimes may go too far in restraining U.S. options without limiting the forces of potential adversaries.
-Instead, the Administration would prefer, when necessary, that the United States take unilateral military action or join in ad hoc coalitions to stem the proliferation of weapons of mass destruction.
-The absence of confidence in arms control has extended to the State Department, where the Bush Administration has removed the phrase "arms control" from all bureaus that were responsible for this policy area.
-The focus remains on nonproliferation, but this is seen as policy area that no longer requires formal arms control treaties to meet its objectives.
+During the George W. Bush Administration, the President and many in his Administration questioned the degree to which arms control negotiations and formal treaties could enhance U.S. security objectives.
+They argued that the United States did not need formal treaties to reduce or restrain its strategic nuclear forces.
+As a result, President Bush initially intended to reduce U.S. nuclear forces without signing a treaty that would require Russia to do the same.
+The Bush Administration only incorporated these reductions into a formal treaty after Russia insisted on such a document.
+Similarly, some in the Bush Administration argued that some formal, multilateral arms control regimes went too far in restraining U.S. options without limiting the forces of potential adversaries.
+Instead, the Administration preferred, when necessary, that the United States take unilateral military action or join in ad hoc coalitions to stem the proliferation of weapons of mass destruction.